PaulBreard/PokeApp/README.md

 - Fixed "Show Shiny" button
 - Displaying an alert if a Pokémon does not have a shiny sprite
 - Added item's category in item details
-- Fixed crash when opening item details of an item that does not have attributes
+- Fixed a crash when opening item details of an item that does not have attributes
-- Fixed crash when opening Pokémon details of a Pokémon that does not have a default sprite
+- Fixed a crash when opening Pokémon details of a Pokémon that does not have a default sprite
 - Added placeholder in Pokémon details when the default Pokémon's sprite is missing

 ### 5.1.2